 Philadelphia Shakespeare Theater

-Even though they are not until the spring, these shows sell out early in the fall, so plan ahead.
+Even though they are not until the spring, these shows sell out early in the fall, so plan ahead, especially if you have a larger group.
 These plays are consistently excellent – we’ve had a group at almost every play they’ve done for many years!

 Read a summary of the play.
 Before you go, be sure to read a summary of the play with your kids, or you will be hopelessly lost, as they use Shakespeare's original language.
 We like Lambs' Tales From Shakespeare because they use a lot of the actual play's text.
-(Here is Othello, here is Much Ado About Nothing.)
+(Here is Romeo and Juliet.)
 The theater also develops EXCELLENT study guides, which you can find on their web site here.
 One past year's study guide included a summary of the play, background on Shakespeare and theaters of his time, questions to discuss after seeing the play, and even a short version to put on yourself!
 Even if your kids are younger, you'll find something useful in this guide.